BastianBlokland/typedtree-generator-dotnet/README.md

 Dotnet cli tool for generating treescheme files for use in the  [**TypedTree-editor**](https://github.com/bastianblokland/typedtree-editor)

 ## Description
-To avoid having to handwrite treescheme files you can generated them based on the dotnet class structure of your tree (for example a behaviour tree structure).
+To avoid having to handwrite treescheme files you can generate them based on the dotnet class structure of your tree (for example a behaviour tree).

 ## Usage
 There are 3 different ways to use the generator: